Estrella TV: Sports programming

 On July 27, 2015, the network expanded its sports coverage when it reached a three-year programming agreement with Golden Boy Promotions, as the Oscar De La Hoya-founded boxing promotion's exclusive deal with Fox Sports Media Group (in which its fights were broadcast on Fox Sports 1 and Fox Deportes) expired due to Premier Boxing Champions's efforts which had Fox Sports sign with that circuit.
 Under the deal, Estrella TV obtained the rights to broadcast two live evening fight cards two weeks per month under the banner "Boxeo Estelar", as well as rights to the Friday night boxing showcase series LA Fight Club – the latter of which aired on the network as its first fight telecast on September 4, 2015.
 It was unknown whether the boxing series "Boxeo Estelar" would return since Golden Boy Promotions ended their deal with Estrella TV in end of 2018 and moved on to an agreement with DAZN.
-On March 25, 2021, the network announced in a press release from its parent company Estrella Media that it is bringing boxing back with a new series titled “Boxeo Estrella TV” thanks to a partnership with Producciones Deportivas in Mexico, where the network will showcase some of the best boxing from Mexico and Latin America and will be scheduled on the last Friday of each month.
+On March 25, 2021, the network announced in a press release from its parent company Estrella Media that it is bringing boxing back with a new series titled "Boxeo Estrella TV" thanks to a partnership with Producciones Deportivas in Mexico, where the network will showcase some of the best boxing from Mexico and Latin America and will be scheduled on the last Friday of each month.

 For the 2015–16 season, the network started carrying Liga MX soccer matches involving Dorados de Sinaloa.
-After the clubs relegation to the Ascenso MX league, the network stopped airing their home matches after the season ended.
+After the club's relegation to the Ascenso MX league, the network stopped airing their home matches after the season ended.

 On February 21, 2020, the network bought back soccer programming with a new partnership with (Los Angeles Football Club) the fastest growing franchise in MLS.
-The Los Angeles station network KRCA 62 broadcast selected home matches of the club’s regular season.
+The Los Angeles station network KRCA 62 broadcast selected home matches of the club's regular season.
 The following year on April 6, 2021, the network also announced another partnership with (FC Dallas), where the Dallas station KMPX would televise selected home soccer matches.
 The network ended their contracts at the end of 2022 when Apple announced a multi year partnership with Major League Soccer resulting in regional networks to also cease partnerships with local soccer teams from the league.

 On June 16, Estrella Media announced a licensing multi year partnership with Los Angeles Chargers, in which Estrella TV 62 Los Angeles and Que Buena 105.5/94.3 FM, will be home to Preseason matches and Radio home to all matches through the entire NFL season involving playoffs, with Pre and Post game shows and a weekly Chargers series and news throughout the year.

+In 2024, Minor League Baseball reached an agreement with Estrella TV to air select games from the Copa de la Diversión tournament.